 Soup can be an elegant, light appetizer to whet your appetite or it can be a substantial meal that satisfies your hunger.
-The Germans are great soup makers and find many opportunities to serve hot, steaming bowls of homemade soups.
-Vegetables, meat broths, sliced cold meats, sausages and creamy cheese, even sauerkraut and fruits can all form the basis of a good German soup.
-Germans have a wonderful variety of accompaniments for soup – dumplings, pancakes shreds, noodles, croutons and toast.
+Germans are great soup makers and find many ways to serve hot, steaming bowls of homemade winter soup.
+Vegetables, meat broths, sliced cold meats, sausages, creamy cheese — even sauerkraut and fruits — can all form the basis of a good German soup.
+And you’ll find a wonderful variety of German accompaniments for soup — such as dumplings, pancakes shreds, noodles, croutons and toast.

 Sauerkraut lends itself to a winter warming soup.
 This is more of a main meal soup to which you can add slices of your favorite smoked German sausage.
 Chunks of rye bread are a good accompaniment.

 Don’t keep salami just for salads and snacks.
 Try adding it to hot dishes such as soups.
 In this recipe, the full smoky flavor is nicely balanced by the creamy sweetness of pumpkin.

 Zucchini Soup with Pumpernickel and Quark Toasts (Zucchinisuppe und Pumpernickeltoast mit Kräuterquark)

 Pumpernickel makes delicious little toasted croutons which can be spread with green-herb-flavored quark (available from specialty stores and online) to float on top of soup or served alongside.
 A light creamed vegetable soup such as zucchini, carrot or mushroom would be a good base to serve them with.
 The spinach leaves give this soup a fresh green color.

 German cheeses and beer combine with touches of chili and whole grain in a tasty soup with a warming color and flavor.